AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 These attributes provide information for Controllers and Users to evaluate stream compatibility between Senders and Receivers.

 - [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components)
   The Flow resource MUST indicate the color (sub-)sampling, width, height and depth of the associated uncompressed picture using the `components` attribute.
-The `components` array values MUST correspond to the stream's active parameter sets values.
+The `components` array values MUST correspond to the stream's active parameter sets.
 A Flow MUST track the stream's current active parameter sets.

 Informative note: ST 2110-22 does not require the `sampling` or `depth` SDP parameters.
 RFC 6184 does not define any such SDP parameters.
 The `sampling` and `depth` of the associated uncompressed picture could be derived from the H.265 active parameter sets by a Receiver.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
-The Flow resource MUST indicate the H.265 profile, which defines algorithmic features and limits that SHALL be supported by all decoders conforming to that profile.
-It SHALL comply with the stream's active parameter sets.
+The Flow resource MUST indicate the H.265 profile, which defines algorithmic features and limits that MUST be supported by all decoders conforming to that profile.
+It MUST comply with the stream's active parameter sets.
 The permitted `profile` values are strings, defined as per ITU-T Rec.
 H.265 Annex A

   - "Main" (Default if not specified in the SDP transport file)
   - "Main10"